emsterdam1/anRNAlab-Protocols/Northern-Blotting/CrushnSoakGelPurification.md

 **1.** Assemble the running apparatus with the polyacrylamide gel and 1X TBE Buffer, ensuring the electrode tape has been removed.
 Flush each well thoroughly with a syringe, then pre-run for at least 20 minutes at 180V.

 **2.** Prepare samples to be loaded by mixing the sample to be purified 1:1 with RNA Loading Dye
- * Load 10-12.5 uL into each well.
+ * Load 10-12.5 µL into each well.
  * Multiple wells can be run of the same sample, then pooled together
- * For the ladder, mix 4 uL of the ladder and 4 uL of dye, loading all into one well.
+ * For the ladder, mix 4 µL of the ladder and 4 µL of dye, loading all into one well.

 **3.** Heat on a thermocycler/heat block at 65-70°C for 5 minutes.
 Load immediately.